Karin0002/1dv610-L2-module-ts/docs.md

 ### hsl

 #### Description:
-A property containing the hsl string of the color the object represents.
+A property containing the hsl string of the color that the object represents.

 #### Type
 String